Model Selection Consistency for Cointegrating Regressions: Model Selection Consistency and Oracle Property

 \section{Model Selection Consistency and Oracle Property}

-In this section we show that in the case that the number of candidate variables $p$ is sub-linear with respect to $T$ the method can choose the right subset of variables.
-Also, the adaptive Lasso estimate is has the oracle property in the sense of \citet{fanli2001}, meaning that our estimate has the same asymptotic distribution as if we knew beforehand what variables would be in the model and at optimal rate.
+In this section we derive the main results of the paper.
+We show that, under some conditions on $n$, $p$, and $\lambda$'s the Adaptive Lasso selects the correct subset of variables (sign consistency) and it has the oracle property in the sense of \citet{fanli2001}, meaning that our estimate has the same asymptotic distribution of the OLS as if we knew beforehand what variables are in the model and at optimal rate.
 A straightforward conclusion is that we can carry out hypothesis tests about the parameters in a traditional way, i.e. as if we assume we have the true model.